 The rejuvenation of the curriculum was mirrored by an increased effort to improve facilities and begin an ambitious building campaign.
 A major renovation and expansion of the library began in the late 1990s, increasing space for its holdings and providing facilities for new media and online services, classroom facilities, and the college's Special Collections, including important archival holdings.
-The West Quad Center - the first new building to be added to the campus in decades - followed, presenting the college with the opportunity to group all student services, as well as athletic facilities, under one roof.
-The college broke ground in 2011 for the Leonard & Claire Tow Center for the Performing Arts, which will include rehearsal and performance space, set design and construction workshops, ground-floor exhibition space, a double-height theater seating 200, a grand lobby and arcade, classrooms, and meeting and reception rooms.
-The newest scheduled project is the Roosevelt Science Teaching Commons, which will improve research facilities for programs in the hard and natural sciences.
-The complex will be dedicated to promoting an increased public understanding of science and to engaging the community - both at the college and in the borough of Brooklyn.
+The West Quad Center-the first new building to be added to the campus in decades-followed, presenting the college with the opportunity to group all student services, as well as athletic facilities, under one roof.
+This was followed by the opening of the Leonard & Claire Tow Center for the Performing Arts in 2018 and planning for a new academic building on a recently purchased adjacent property.

-Under the leadership of the college's ninth and current president, Karen L. Gould, a wide-reaching transformation occurred in fall 2011 with the creation of four new schools and the arrival of deans to head them.
-The existing School of Education was joined by the School of Business, the School of Humanities and Social Sciences, the School of Natural and Behavioral Sciences, and the School of Visual, Media and Performing Arts.
+A wide-reaching transformation occurred in fall 2011 with the creation of four new schools and the arrival of deans to head them.
+The existing School of Education was joined by the Koppelman School of Business, the School of Humanities and Social Sciences, the School of Natural and Behavioral Sciences, and the School of Visual, Media and Performing Arts.